 - Team management – As project manager, you are responsible for managing the project team.
 Working on a project is often different from most "business as usual" activities, and project work may require a different approach and set of skills.
 As such, you'll probably need specific project management training and support.
 And there are additional complexities in managing team members who have project responsibilities as well as other roles at the same time (see our article on Managing Cross-Functional Teams for more on this).

-- Our article on communication skills is a useful starting point for developing these essential skills.
+Our articles on communication skills are a useful starting point for developing these essential skills.

 - Procurement – This is a specialist area.
 Many projects hire third parties to manage purchasing, particularly when it involves IT systems.
 Managing these third parties is often the role of the project manager.
 See our articles on Request for Proposal Documents and Procurement Management for more on this.

 - Integration – Many projects do not stand on their own within an organization – they often impact other areas of the business.
 Make sure that you consider how your project will interface with other projects or functions.